servantboy/The-Revelation-Riddle/chapters/022_two_testaments_one_story.md

 ---

-1 The Law was in place, but not in force as a testament
+I - The Law was in place, but not in force as a testament

 From Moses to Christ, the Old Covenant functioned as a real and binding document.
 It exposed sin, condemned the guilty, and concluded “all under sin” (Gal.
 3:22).
 Yet it could not grant the inheritance, for “it is not possible that the blood of bulls and of goats should take away sins” (Heb.
 10:4).